curefit/react-crux/readme.md

     * _customComponent_ - Required for wysiwyg and for _type_ "custom".

 ### Select/Typeahead fields
+Most common use case after text fields is to have a field whose value is restricted to a set of values.
+This set might be small and static and so might be hardcoded as enums or constants.
+This set might be big and dynamic so its values might come from another api or collection in the database.
+For CRUX schema it does not matter.

 ### Iterable fields
 Whenever one of fields is a list of other objects/strings, set _type_: "iterable".
 To define the underlying type use the field _iterabletype_.
 It follows the same schema as field and supports all features mentioned above
 ```